sourcegraph/handbook/content/engineering/distribution/managed/operations.md

 More details: https://cloud.google.com/compute/docs/startupscript

-##Restarting for configuration updates
+## Restarting for configuration updates

-SSH into the instance and run `docker-compose restart sourcegraph-frontend-0 sourcegraph-frontend-internal`
+SSH into the instance and run:

+`docker-compose restart sourcegraph-frontend-0 sourcegraph-frontend-internal`